blue static

 mpox

-Mpox is a rare contagious rash illness caused by a pox virus.
+Mpox is a contagious illness caused by a pox virus.
 The virus is in the same family of viruses as the virus that causes smallpox.
 Mpox causes milder illness than smallpox, but some symptoms can be severe.
-The mpox virus can spread from animals to people and from person to person.
+The mpox virus spreads from close personal contact but can also spread from animals to people.

 FAQs